Goldman Sachs partners with Visa for corporate payments

-Goldman Sachs Group Inc's (GS.N) commercial and corporate banking clients can now use Visa Inc's (V.N) networks to make cross-border payments and move money globally, the companies said on Monday.
+(Reuters) - Goldman Sachs Group Inc’s commercial and corporate banking clients can now use Visa Inc’s networks to make cross-border payments and move money globally, the companies said on Monday.

 Goldman Sachs’ clients can use Visa B2B Connect, a corporate payments network that allows financial institutions to process high-value, cross-border payments in 97 markets.